dotnet/roslyn/docs/features/enhanced-using.md

 ### Optional arguments and params

-Pattern based asynchronous disposal methods may contain optional or `params` parameters and still meet the requirements of the pattern.
+Pattern-based asynchronous disposal methods may contain optional or `params` parameters and still meet the requirements of the pattern.
 In general if you could write `c.DisposeAsync()` at the site of the `await using` syntax and have it be a valid call under normal language rules, then the type is considered to be asynchronously disposable.

 ```c#